-The Sky Islands Odyssey is a journey through the vast borderlands of the Wild West, featuring a diverse network of dirt, rocky, and sandy roads that traverse the ever-changing landscapes characteristic of the Sky Islands bioregion in the Sonoran Desert.
+The Sky Islands Odyssey is a journey through the vast borderlands of the Southwest, featuring a diverse network of rocky and sandy roads that traverse the ever-changing landscapes characteristic of the Sky Islands bioregion in the Sonoran Desert…

-The Sky Islands is a specific ecoregion within the Sonoran Desert, named for a series of isolated, forested mountain ranges surrounded by radically different lowland desert and grassland environments.
+The Sky Islands is a specific ecoregion within the Sonoran Desert in Arizona, named for a series of isolated, forested mountain ranges surrounded by radically different lowland desert and grassland environments.
 The Sky Islands Odyssey circumnavigates one of the Sky Islands, the Santa Rita Mountains, and offers views of many others (most notably, Baboquivari and Whetstone).
 These habitat “islands” host some of the highest levels of biodiversity of plants and animals in the world, ensuring ever-changing scenery, terrain, and unique critter sightings.
-Keep your eyes peeled for the hundreds of bird species, reptiles, pronghorn antelope, javelinas, jack rabbits, black bear, coatimundi, and even jaguars that are known to roam the region.
+Keep your eyes peeled for the hundreds of bird species, reptiles, pronghorn antelope, javelinas, jackrabbits, black bear, coatimundi, and even jaguars that are known to roam the region.

 The most obvious evidence of this border crossing corridor is the presence of Border Patrol agents.
 In certain areas of the route, particularly the south and west, border patrol agents will be the only people you’re likely to see for days.
 These officers are on patrol for migrants and seem totally unfazed by the presence of bicycles.
 There are also northbound border patrol checkpoints on State Highway 83 and Interstate I-19 that you will go through if you drive to and from the route.
 These checkpoint officers are looking for illegal drugs and human trafficking and often have detection dogs.
-Subtle things you may notice in the Southern and Western portion of the route are tire draggers on the side of the road.
+Subtle things you may notice in the southern and western portions of the route are tire draggers on the side of the road.
 This is a method used by Border Patrol to groom the dirt roads so they can track new footprints.
-There is also a humanitarian aid water station that serves as a necessary resupply along the route.
 Lastly, you may notice items of clothing and personal belongings left behind on the side of the road or in the bushes.
 That said, it’s highly unlikely that you will encounter any migrants on this route.
 The Sky Islands Odyssey route follows established dirt roads in the area.
 Migrants are often avoiding these roads by traveling along more discreet trails.
 In the case that you do have an encounter with a migrant, understand that they are people who likely have no food or water and are traveling by foot through the same terrain that you are with your bicycle.

 The East Loop